wintere/portrait-vis/README.md

 The new datastructure allowed me to, for a word *replaced or removed* look at all the non-trivial, non-stopwords that replaced it.
 The downside of this approach is that grammar and syntax aren't taken into account.
 Some tuples like "hat -> bonnet" seem quite reasonable, others seemed purely coincidental, like "die" -> "get".

+I have included all of the output in this repository as replaced_word_pairs.csv.

 As the number of replaced or substituted words numbered in the hundreds, I couldn't include all of them in the stem and leaf plot.
-However, I have included all of the output in this repository.
+I selected a handful of keys of interest to plot in the textual stem and leaf plot.

+Brath's stem and leaf plot for word associations was written in JavaScript, whereas this project is written in Python.
+I adapted his concept by creating a styled table instead.